 Otherwise known as Reunification Palace, the Independence Palace is one historical attraction in Ho Chi Minh that you cannot miss.
-The building used to be the Palace of Indochina Governor General back when Vietnam was a French colony, and the Presidential Palace during the Vietnam War.
+The building used to be the Palace of Indochina Governor General when Vietnam was a French colony and the Presidential Palace during the Vietnam War.
 Its post-1975 name was changed to Independence Palace to honor the victory of the country as a whole.

 The legendary tank crashed the gate of Independence Palace on The Fall of Saigon day

 War Remnants Museum is the oldest and perhaps the most popular museum in Ho Chi Minh city.
 It contains remnants from both the Vietnam War and the French colonization period.
 Therefore, you can have a closer glimpse of the agonizing struggles Vietnam went through to become the nation we are today.
-Obviously, the story is told through a Vietnamese perspective, so it’s best to visit with an open mind.
+Obviously, the story is told from a Vietnamese perspective, so it’s best to visit with an open mind.